Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Experiments

-\paragraph{Results} Quantitative metrics for the listed methods are included in Figs. \ref{fig:mri-NRMSE}, \ref{fig:mri-PSNR}, \ref{fig:mri-SSIM} under the NRMSE, PSNR and SSIM metrics respectively.
-We observe that at low acceleration levels ($R=2,4$) FS-DPS outperforms most methods including all A-DPS models.
-This is not unexpected, since FS-DPS uses models trained on clean data.
-However, as the validation acceleration increases to higher ratios $R$, A-DPS begins to outperform all models, including the ones trained on fully sampled data such as FS-DPS and ALD.
-This trend is consistent with the results that we observed in Section \ref{sec:A-DPS-Natural} for Ambient Models trained on natural images.
+\paragraph{Results} Quantitative metrics for the listed methods are included in Table \ref{tab:mri-NRMSE} under the NRMSE, SSIM and PSNR metrics respectively.
+Furthermore, we report feature-based metrics including LPIPS and DISTS in Table \ref{tab:mri-lpips-dists}.
+At low acceleration levels ($R=2,4$) FS-DPS outperforms most methods, including A-DPS.
+However, as the validation acceleration increases to higher ratios $R$, A-DPS outperforms other models, including those trained on fully sampled data.

+We also trained an Ambient Diffusion model on undersampled abdominal MRI scans, where no ground truth data is available~\citep{zhang2013coil}.
+We show visual examples from the prior and posterior sampling experiments in the Appendix (Figs \ref{fig:Ambient-prior-abdomen}, \ref{fig:A-DPS-abdomen}).

-To get a better sense of the performance of the different methods, we visualize reconstructions for a subset of the methods listed at various accelerations in Fig. \ref{fig:posterior_recon}.
-Here, we see that at lower accelerations ($R=4$), just as the metrics suggest, FS-DPS outperforms A-DPS.
+We visualize reconstructions for a subset of the methods listed at various accelerations in Fig. \ref{fig:posterior_recon}.
+Here, we see that FS-DPS outperforms A-DPS at lower accelerations ($R=4$).
 However, at higher acceleration ($R=8$) we can see that FS-DPS introduces significant artifacts into the reconstruction while our A-DPS reconstructions maintain a high degree of visual fidelity.
+We also report the distribution metrics (Conditional FID) between samples from the posterior and the ground-truth distribution for A-DPS and FS-DPS methods in Table \ref{table:uncond_FID}.
+Similar to our findings from posterior reconstruction metrics, we find that in the higher acceleration ($R=8$) regime, A-DPS outperforms FS-DPS.
+We also include graphical trends for NRMSE, SSIM, and PSNR for A-DPS, A-OS, FS-DPS, L1-DPS, FS-ALD, L1-CS, MoDL-Sup, and SSDU in the Appendix (Figs \ref{fig:A-DPS}, \ref{fig:A-OS}, \ref{fig:fs-baselines}, \ref{fig:MoDL-sup}, \ref{fig:SSDU}).